Last updated on December 24, 2025

 Cascade Bluffs | Illustration by Brandon Kitkouski

-Fixing and ramp are terms used for cards or effects that make it easier to have your cake and eat it too when it comes to lands.
+Fixing and ramp are what we call cards or effects that make it easier to play all the cards and effects you want.

-Ramp usually involves putting lands from your deck onto the battlefield or using mana dorks or mana rocks to generate extra mana ahead of your curve.
-Fixing more or less involves making sure your colors are correct to cast your spells.
-This comes in the form of filtering lands, filtering artifacts, and spells that put lands from your deck into your hand to make sure your next land drop is the right one.
+Ramp usually involves putting lands from your deck onto the battlefield, mana dorks, or mana rocks to generate extra mana ahead of the one land per turn curve.
+A mana fixer more or less makes sure your colors are correct to cast your spells.
+This comes in the form of filter lands, artifact filters, and spells that search for lands from your deck and add them into your hand to make sure your next land drop is the right one.

 You can take this two ways in my experience.
 You can play a ton of lands and a ton of ramp to just absurdly accumulate mana sources.
 Or you can play ramp and fixing cards to a certain extent, say maybe 10 or so cards or more, while your land count stays low around 35 to a middle ground of 38 or so.